chudkowsky/howcryptoworksbook/Chapter_10_Hyperliquid.md

 The trade-off is trust concentration.
 While the user experience rivals centralized exchanges, the bridge's security depends on a small set of Guardians rather than the broader validator set or cryptographic proofs used by light-client bridges.
 This Guardian model enables faster bridging and incident response (operators can pause or limit withdrawals during emergencies) but concentrates significant trust in a few entities.

 For a trading-focused platform, this represents a pragmatic choice: the improved UX and operational flexibility may outweigh the increased trust assumptions, especially given the target audience of professional traders who already accept similar trade-offs when using centralized exchanges.
+Separately, Hyperliquid's native bridge for assets like USDC relies on validator signatures (≥ two-thirds stake), distributing trust across the validator set rather than a small MPC guardian group.

 ## Section V: Permissionless vs. Quality Control—The Governance Balance